jessehorne/derplang/README.md

 derplang
 ===========================

-Derplang is a interpreted language, functional, with similarities to languages in the LISP family.
-The interpreter is simple and may be useful as a model for other programs of a similar nature.
+Derplang is the product of an all-nighter, lots of caffiene, and a dream.
+That's how lots of projects begin.

+Derplang is a programming language, that was used to begin my descent into the deep dark world of programming language implementation.

 Documentation for the interpreter written in Lua
 ------------------------------------------------

 Each 'function', string, new line, or or variable must be split using a colon(:).
-Derplang can be compared to languages like Scheme.
 You have your procedures, which take 'arguments'. ''procedure:arg:arg:arg''

 You may see procedures that take three arguments.
 This means that the first argument is the variable being set, and the others are being used by the procedure.